nicholas-myers/Sprint-Challenge-React-Wars/Answers.md

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

-sideEffects rerender the page based on something happening in your first argument which is a function, syncing is based on your second argument, if you want to sync with something you put it inside an array
+sideEffects rerender the page based on something happening in your first argument which is a function, syncing is based on your second argument, if you want to sync with something you put it inside what's called a dependency array

 useEffect(()=> {

-}, ["what to watch for" `your useEffect will fire when this state changes`])
+}, ["what to watch for" -- `your useEffect will fire when this state changes`])